dougp2/Multi_Timer_V2/README.md

 updated repeatedly in loop() and two calls are provided for this - one for updating a single timer instance and another for updating all timers at once.

+The example sketches were tested on a standard Aduino NANO and developed on an UNO R3.

 **Updating timers:**
 To update a single timer use \<your timer name.update()\> and to update all timers use Multi_Timer::updateAllTimers() .